Scots teacher's Eurovision song in running for Romania's entry

 “That was where my pupils came in,” he said.
 “They did the majority of the backing recording, with me playing the instruments.”

-He added: "We have got a long way to go but if it cane to it I would have to back Romania in Eurovision - I'd have to if it was my song."
+He added: “We have got a long way to go still, but if it came to it on the day, I’ve got mixed feelings.
+You have to support your home country, but I would have to back Romania in Eurovision - I’d have to if it was my song.

+“We are in with a chance - Teodora has a high profile over there.”

-This year's final is due to take place in Kiev in the Ukraine.
+This year’s Eurovision final is due to be held in Kiev in Ukraine in May.